ttsim-dev/ttsim/docs/geps/gep-07.md

    def oss(
        date: str,
        inputs_df: pd.DataFrame,
-       inputs_tree_to_df_columns: NestedInputsPathsToDfColumns,
-       targets_tree: NestedTargetDict,
+       inputs_tree_to_inputs_df_columns: NestedStrings,
+       targets_tree_to_outputs_df_columns: NestedStrings,
-   ) -> NestedDataDict:
+   ) -> pd.DataFrame:
        """One-stop-shop for computing taxes and transfers.

        Args:
            date:
                The date to compute taxes and transfers for.
 The date determines the policy environment for which the taxes and transfers are computed.
            inputs_df:
                The DataFrame containing the data.
            inputs_tree_to_inputs_df_columns:
                A tree that has the inputs required by GETTSIM as the path (sequence of keys) and maps them to the data provided by the user.
 The leaves of the tree are strings that reference column names in *inputs_df* or constants.
-           targets_tree_to_df_columns:
+           targets_tree_to_outputs_df_columns:
                A tree that has the desired targets as the path (sequence of keys) and maps them to the data columns the user would like to have.

+       Returns:
+           A nested dictionary that maps the paths of the targets to the columns computed by GETTSIM.
    ```

    These are the absolute minimal requirements a computation needs: